joelewis101/blantyreSepsis/README.md

 <br />

-*Aetiology and determinants of outcome in sepsis in an urban African
+*Aetiology, determinants of mortality and long-term outcomes of sepsis in Malawi*
-centre: an observational cohort study*

 <br />